servetti-polito/neubot/doc/neubot.1.rst

     ``foo.json``) to prepare plots and tables in ``results.html``.
     Allows the user to heavily customize the results page for test ``foo``.

+**update.html**
+  Page displayed on Windows when Neubot needs to be manually updated.
+Now that automatic updates are implemented, it should never pop up.

 WEB API
 ```````